DaviesLab-Oxford/NKG2D-binding-murine-axons-lineage-analysis-pipeline/README.md

 We share a pipeline for semi-automatically quantifying NKG2D binding on axons by using scripts based in Matlab and Fiji.
 It can be applied to other experiments for analysing the binding of a protein to axons of neurons.

+We would like to acknowledge and thank Dr Demetrio Labate for the creation of the Dimensionality Ratio method contained within the SomaExtration package:
+Kayasandik CB, Labate D. Improved detection of soma location and morphology in fluorescence microscopy images of neurons.
+J Neurosci Methods.
+2016 Dec 1;274:61-70. doi: 10.1016/j.jneumeth.2016.09.007.

 Before running the pipeline, please see 'MATLAB online_installation.PDF' for installing the package (SomaExtraction-master) on Matlab (online or desktop version).

 The test images (Eample_Test images.zip) can be downloaded from 'files'.